quot3s/quot3s.github.io/quotes10.md

   </div>

 <div class="quote-card">
    <div class="quote-text">Is passive income really the way you want to make a living?
 It lacks the excitement that comes from engaging in active work.
-Too much 'Make Passive Income' noise.</div>
+Too much <em>Make Passive Income Noise</em>.</div>
   </div>

 <div class="quote-card">